muratk5n/thirdwave/en/README.md

 worth, water runs out in two hours.

-That's how conversion is done; if I have a fuel amount in a certain time, eg barrel per day as below, I calculate GWh from that, divide by 24, I get the power.
+That's how conversion is done; if I have a fuel amount in a certain time, eg in barrels per day as below, I calculate GWh from that, divide by 24, I get the power.
 It's easier to compare when all output is brought down to unit time level.

 ---